Table of Contents

 Bakerpedia.com, Specialties, Bread

-Flour is the product of grinding and milling cereal (grain).
-The point of harvesting and milling grain is to preserve the starches, to be eaten and metabolized into glucose.
-When flour is mixed with water, starches dissolve.
-The starches are rearrranged by mixing flour with water, kneading dough and baking bread.
+The nutritional point of harvesting, grinding and milling grain is to separate and preserve the starches, to be eaten and metabolized into glucose.
+When the small particles of a milled flour are mixed with water, starches dissolve.
+The starches are rearranged by mixing flour with water, until the wet flour became a mass of dough.
+Grain meal and flour are the product of grinding and milling cereal (grain).
+Grain and flour are NOVA class 1 unprocessed or minimally processed foods.

 Unpackaged bread is a NOVA class 3 processed food, if